angx-system/angeliax/WALKTHROUGH.md

 **Client → Add to Base** — David's operational water node.

 His node — already held by a base in Kampala — now enters mathare-kitchen's collection as well.
-Two verified bases, on two continents, hold the same record.
+Two verified bases held the same record independently.
 Neither needed the other's permission to add it, because David's node was set to `open` at registration and required no consent for being added to a particular base.

 ---